Oneflow-Inc/libai/docs/source/tutorials/advanced_tutorials/customize_parallel.md

         type(self.model.origin).set_pipeline_stage_id(self.model)
 ```

-The last thing left is to set the training configuration as below.
+The last thing left is to set the training configuration as below:

 ```python
 # set pipeline stages to 2